valgaze/publishidea/docs/send-a-card.md

 - In fact, any user interaction with a card sent from {{ store.state.userData?.emails[0] ?? 'your account'}} right now results in icy radio silence, the data doesn't "go" anywhere

 - If you want to collect the data from a SpeedyCard, you'll need a SpeedyBot for that.
-You can set one up in about 20 seconds (really) by **[clicking here](./new.md)**
+You can set one up in about 20 seconds (really) by <a href="https://speedybot.js.org/new" target="_blank">clicking here</a>

 <img
     src="./assets/card_nosubmit.gif"